 [in] Brace, controlling devices with the tongue

 The final prototype is based on an electromagnetic principle to ensure a tangible, fluid and reliable interaction. built-in sensors detect the position of the small magnetic sphere that the user's tongue can push back and forth.
-To achieve fluent and direct manipulation, the position and distance between the sensors must be adapted to the specific needs of the user's language. the device was therefore designed with a sort of "machine" to be placed in the palate area.
+To achieve fluent and direct handling, the position and distance between the sensors must be adapted to the specific needs of the user's language. the device was therefore designed with a sort of "machine" to be positioned in the palate area.